 Finally, a loss function is applied to measure the difference between the predict probability and the ground truth labels.

-Many of the following studies aimed to improve the aggregation function, such as assigning alternative weights to the neighborhood nodes~\cite{velivckovic2017graph}, adding skip connections~\cite{hamilton2017inductive}, introducing teleport probability~\cite{klicpera2018predict} and so on.
-Abstract from the specific designs, these methods can be viewed as a transform from the original $\boldsymbol{X}$ and $\boldsymbol{A}$ to the final hidden states $\boldsymbol{H}$:
+Many of the following studies aim to improve the aggregation function, such as assigning alternative weights to the neighborhood nodes~\cite{velivckovic2017graph}, adding skip connections~\cite{hamilton2017inductive}, introducing teleport probability~\cite{klicpera2018predict} and so on.
+These methods can be viewed as a transform from the original $\boldsymbol{X}$ and $\boldsymbol{A}$ to the final hidden states $\boldsymbol{H}$, as in (3).

-From Equation 1, we can see only 2-hops of local information can be used.
-The over-smoothing problem prevents to add more layers, so the global information is difficult to be integrated in.
+From (1), we can see only 2-hops of local information can be used.
+The over-smoothing problem prevents from adding more layers, so the global information is difficult to be integrated in.
 The input attributes $\boldsymbol{X}$ are necessary in the general learning framework of GNN.
 Hence, GNN cannot be applied to plain graphs directly.
-In the next section, we will show to solve these problems with the proposed pretraining-and-learning schema.
+In the next section, we will show how to solve these problems with the proposed pretraining-and-learning schema.